unicode-org/cldr/docs/ldml/tr35-keyboards.md

 #### Data Model: `Marker`

 For purposes of discussion, a `Marker` is an opaque data type which has one property, its ID.
-See [Markers](#markers) for a discussion of of the marker ID.
+See [Markers](#markers) for a discussion of the marker ID.

 #### Data Model: string